Photo credits:

 automatically trigger additional sensory-like experiences.
 Subsequently, Neufeld completed two post-

-doctoral training periods, one at the University of Reading and one at Karolinska Institutet in Stock-
+doctoral training periods, one at the University of Reading and one at Karolinska Institutet in Stockholm,

-holm, focusing on brain alterations associated with autism spectrum conditions.
-She developed her
+focusing on brain alterations associated with autism spectrum conditions.
+She developed her own line of

-own line of research on the link between synesthesia and mental health conditions and was one of
+research on the link between synesthesia and mental health conditions and was one of the first researchers

 Neufeld aims to elucidate the etiology of synesthesia and the risks and benefits associated with the

-phenomenon, such as potentially increased vulnerability to develop certain mental health conditions
+phenomenon, such as potentially increased vulnerability for sensory overload and certain mental health

-and potentially improved memory and sensory processing.
+conditions and improved memory and sensory processing.
 Applying a twin design allows her to dis-

 entangle genetic and environmental contributions to behavioral and brain alterations in synesthesia